kxue43/misc-technical-notes/gnu_grub.rst

 Suppose a machine has dual-boot Debian 12 and Fedora 39, and Debian is the first in the boot sequence, so its bootloader is used.
 After upgrading kernel version on Fedora, the new version is not available in Debian's boot menu, but is if switching to using Fedora's own bootloader.
-This is because Debian's :file:`grub.cfg` file should be updated after the kernel upate on the Fedora side.
+This is because Debian's :file:`grub.cfg` file should be updated after the kernel update on the Fedora side.
 Otherwise it's not aware of the new version without "probing".
 The other way around is probably also true, unless Fedora does something smarter here.

 Update :file:`grub.cfg`